Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Acknowledgments

-Please refer to Journal-level guidance for any specific requirements. \bmhead{Data availability} The data supporting the findings are included in the article and Supplementary material.
-Raw data are available from the corresponding authors upon reasonable request.
-A sample of source data is provided with this paper. \bmhead{Code availability} Available open source software was used for decomposition and manual editing.
-The code used for data analysis and figure generation is available from the corresponding authors upon reasonable request. \bmhead{Acknowledgments} This work was supported by the European Research Council Synergy Grant Natural BionicS (810346).
-The authors thank Aron Cserveny (https://www.sciencevisual.at/) for conveying key concepts of the work through exceptional illustrations. \paragraph*{Funding:} This work was supported by the European Research Council Synergy Grant Natural BionicS (810346). \paragraph*{Author contributions:} D.F, L.F., O.C.A., A.B conceived this study, L.F., A.B., B.B. and O.A. performed the data acquisition, L.F. conducted the analysis, L.F. and D.F. interpreted the data, L.F. contributed to the first draft of the manuscript.
-All authors edited the manuscript for important scientific content and all approved the final version. \paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} All data supporting this study are provided within the paper.
+The authors thank Aritra Kundu for contributing to the manual editing of motor units and Aron Cserveny (https://www.sciencevisual.at/) for conveying key concepts of the work through exceptional illustrations. \paragraph*{Funding:} This work was supported by the European Research Council Synergy Grant Natural BionicS (810346). \paragraph*{Author contributions:} D.F, L.F., O.C.A. and A.B. conceived this study; L.F., A.B., B.B. and O.C.A. performed the data acquisition; L.F. conducted the analysis; L.F. and D.F. interpreted the data; L.F. contributed to the first draft of the manuscript; all authors edited the manuscript for important scientific content, and all approved the final version. \paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} All data supporting this study are provided within the paper.
 Raw data are available from the corresponding authors upon reasonable request.